jaimeppantoja/sd_Notes_Full_Stack/README.md

 Clone the repository to your local machine

 ### 2. Make the Bash Script Executable

-In the root folder, you’ll find a bash script named start-app.sh.
-Make it executable:
+In the root directory, where both the backend and frontend folders are located, you'll find a bash script named start-app.sh.
+To make this script executable, open a bash terminal and enter the following command:
 ```bash
 chmod +x start-app.sh
 ```